jackgoodsall/baler/HEPMCArea/README.md

 Quantile scaling was used to ensure they are all distributed the same, although their are definately better methods to be used since this bounds the reconstruction only to values seen in the original data it is trained on.

+### config

+An example config can be found [here](configs/baler_configs_1.py), where the only things changed can be seen in the loss plots information box.

 ### Reconstructing (px, py, pz, E) blocks

 First I looked at compressing and reconstructing HEPMC's native 4 momenta coordinates, which is in cartesian.
 This was done in a variety of different preprocessing schemas and different models.